 - recreational fishing (Recreational Use Zone of Lord Howe Marine Park only (Elizabeth Reef)).

 For more information, please see our permits page.

-A license is required for all commercial activities, including:
+A licence is required for all commercial activities, including:

 - commercial media

 For more information, please see our licences page.